-Engebretson believes good food should be affordable and approachable.
-“It should not be a privilege to eat something someone made for you from real ingredients” he says.
-“I very much wanted to serve people fantastic, interesting, ‘almost fancy’ food, and serve it at a price point that everyone could eat it.”
+Describing the restaurant’s style as modern American cooking, Engebretson declares, “Modern and approachability go hand in hand…I believe it should not be a privilege to eat something someone made for you from real ingredients.
+I very much wanted to serve people fantastic, interesting, ‘almost fancy’ food, and serve it at a price point that everyone could eat it.”

 2515 Montana Avenue, Billings MT